 This is the Transition Stage when players make the adjustment from a lighter ball to a women’s ball and a lower net to a women’s net height.
 The overall goals for this age are to enhance individual skills while improving reaction time, understand team strategy, and build on basic volleyball IQ.
 Players should play a variety of positions with emphasis placed on player development first-team development second!
 As the demands of the game increase, the goal is to maintain a level of hunger to learn and pure enjoyment for the sport.

-An ideal 13U Coach is a patient teacher who enjoys the process of developing an athlete from the physical and mental aspect.
-Knowledge and experience of team development/management, as well as advanced skill development is important.
+An ideal 13U Coach is a patient teacher who enjoys the process of developing an athlete from the physical and mental aspects.
+Knowledge and experience in team development/management, as well as advanced skill development, is important.
 A 13U Coach should have the ability to demonstrate themselves OR be able to utilize someone who can (use an assistant coach, create modeling with older players).
-A 13U Coach can be stern, but needs to also keep the training environment rewarding, positive and fun.
+A 13U Coach can be stern but needs to also keep the training environment rewarding, positive and fun.

-Understanding and competency on how to make line-up adjustments during the game is important for this age group.
+Understanding and competency on how to make line-up adjustments during the game are important for this age group.
 On top of that, a 13U Coach needs to be able to explain to the athlete WHY a change was made.
-Open communication is extremely important at the younger age groups.
+Open communication is extremely important in the younger age groups.